This set of Manufacturing Processes Multiple Choice Questions & Answers (MCQs) focuses on “Wire-cut EDM – 3”.

 9. Wires used in wire cut EDM are usually disposed after one usage.

-Explanation: Despite of the minimum wear, wires are usually disposed after one usage.
+Explanation: Despite the minimum wear, wires are usually disposed after one usage.
 Sparking and high temperature during the machining reduces the wire tensile strength and the wire could easily break if re-used.

 10. The electrode wires are usually made form _____